DHTMLX/docs-diagram/docs/api/diagram/locate_method.md

 ### Description

-Gets the ID of an item from the specified HTML event or tag
+@short: gets the ID of an item from the specified HTML event or tag
+@descr:

 ### Usage